jewettaij/moltemplate/README.md

     pip uninstall moltemplate

-If you continue to run into difficulty, try installing moltemplate into a temporary virtual environment by installing "virtualenv", downloading moltemplate (to "~/moltemplate" in the example below), and running these commands:
+If you continue to run into difficulty, try installing moltemplate into a temporary virtual environment by installing "*virtualenv*", downloading moltemplate (to "~/moltemplate" in the example below), and running these commands:

     cd ~/moltemplate
     virtualenv venv